The Lord giveth and the Lord taketh away?

 On the contrary, we read that it was the enemy who took away all those things.
 We would see the value of Job's counsel later on in the same book.

 I'm not tackling the issues of the Sovereignty of God, neither the notion that the devil needs permission from God to do these things.
 Those are conversations for another time.
-What I am addressing is the better promises we have in the New Covenant!
+Rather let's focus on the greater promises we have in the New Covenant!

 God is in the giving business.
 It was when we least deserved it, when we were sinners and enemies of God in our minds, that the Father sent Jesus.
-Everything we have is by His Grace, based on the finished work of Jesus Christ.
+Everything we have is by His Grace.
 For God to take away something now, He would need to apologize to Jesus.

-The enemy is the one who comes to devour.
-(1 Peter 5:8) God is not playing mind games, He is not the source of our problems as well as the solutions to them.
+The enemy is the one who comes to devour (1 Peter 5:8).
+God is not playing mind games.
+He is not the source of our problems, as well as the solutions to them.
 No one could have a trusting relationship with a person who could one day be your blessing and another day be your curse.
 God is stable, consistent and always Good (1 John 1:5).
 And He wants a relationship with you.